Schuetze NLP Lab, Center for Information and Language Processing (CIS),

 Journal Reviewer

-- ACM Transactions on Intelligent Systems and Technology (ACM TIST)
+- ACM Transactions on Intelligent Systems and Technology (TIST)

 - Royal Society Open Science (RSOS)